Promoting British Values

 - We have a clear Behaviour policy and Anti-bullying Policy.

-- We have a selection of different clubs for children across the school, including science, mathematics, sports and languages.
+- We have a selection of different clubs for children across the school.

 How we promote MUTUAL RESPECT AND TOLERANCE OF DIFFERENT FAITHS: